Sam Altman: Release of ChatGPT

 In December 2022, OpenAI received widespread media coverage after launching a free preview of ChatGPT, a new AI chatbot based on GPT-3.5.
 According to OpenAI, the preview received over a million signups within the first five days.
 According to anonymous sources cited by Reuters in December 2022, OpenAI Global, LLC was projecting $200 million of revenue in 2023 and $1 billion in revenue in 2024.

-Percentage of US adults who have ever used ChatGPT, according to Pew Research.
+The percentage of US adults who have ever used ChatGPT, according to Pew Research, is shown.
 As of March 2025, 58% of those under 30 have used the chatbot.

 Altman testified before the United States Senate Judiciary Subcommittee on Privacy, Technology and the Law on May 16, 2023, about issues of AI oversight.
-After the success of ChatGPT, Altman made a world tour in May 2023, during which he visited 22 countries and met multiple leaders and diplomats, including British prime minister Rishi Sunak, French president Emmanuel Macron, Spanish prime minister Pedro Sánchez, German chancellor Olaf Scholz, Indian prime minister Narendra Modi, South Korean president Yoon Suk-yeol and Israeli president Isaac Herzog, and European Commission president Ursula von der Leyen.
+After the success of ChatGPT, Altman made a world tour in May 2023, during which he visited 22 countries and met multiple leaders and diplomats, including British prime minister Rishi Sunak, French president Emmanuel Macron, Spanish prime minister Pedro Sánchez, German chancellor Olaf Scholz, Indian prime minister Narendra Modi, South Korean president Yoon Suk-yeol, Israeli president Isaac Herzog, and European Commission president Ursula von der Leyen.
 Altman was named one of the 100 most influential people in the world by Time magazine.
+Altman stated that being CEO was fun until the release of ChatGPT; then the decisions became much more difficult.